Bit

 The relation between these values and the physical states of the underlying storage or device is a matter of convention, and different assignments may be used even within the same device or program.
 It may be physically implemented with a two-state device.

 A contiguous group of binary digits is commonly called a bit string, a bit vector, or a single-dimensional (or multi-dimensional) bit array.
 A group of eight bits is called one byte, but historically the size of the byte is not strictly defined.
 Frequently, half, full, double and quadruple words consist of a number of bytes which is a low power of two.
-A string of four bits is a nibble.
+A string of four bits is usually a nibble.